Mains

 • Coronation Quiche

 Of all the extraordinary dishes King Charles could have chosen for his Coronation, he went for a humble quiche.
 This buttery tart can be served as a starter or main course and is great for street parties, informal lunches or picnics.
-Many thanks to Naomi Hansell for the delicious recipe.

 • Slow Roast Shoulder of Lamb